vparth75/ChronosAI/client/README.md

 npm run dev
 ```

-Open the development server (default: <http://localhost:5173>) and paste any fragment into the launcher.
-The UI displays live status, reconstruction results, Gemini reasoning, and contextual citations returned by the backend.
+Open the development server (default: <http://localhost:5173>) and explore the landing page.
+Jump into the Chronos Studio to submit a fragment: the UI displays live status, reconstruction results, Gemini reasoning, and confidence straight from the Gemini-only backend.

 ## Production build